a-velasco/maas-docs-test/docs/uncategorized/use-cases-private-cloud.md

 Cloud integrators, Managed Service Providers (MSPs), and IT consulting firms often build custom infrastructure solutions for their clients – such as private clouds, hybrid clouds, or specialized on-prem deployments.
 MAAS is a powerful ally for these integrators and service providers, as it provides a dependable bare-metal automation layer that can be integrated into larger cloud stacks or offered as a service.
 Here’s what MAAS can do in the context of cloud integration and services:

-## Foundation for private cloud deployments:
+## Foundation for private cloud deployments

 Many private cloud frameworks (OpenStack, VMware alternatives, Kubernetes clusters, etc.) require a mechanism to provision and manage the underlying physical servers.
 MAAS fills this role seamlessly.
 For example, Canonical’s OpenStack reference architecture uses MAAS as the bare-metal provisioning backend for OpenStack nodes.
 An integrator can use MAAS to deploy the necessary Ubuntu (or other OS) on all hardware, then layer OpenStack services on top (often automated with Juju charms).
 MAAS and Juju together allow standing up a full OpenStack cloud on bare metal with minimal manual intervention.
 The same goes for Kubernetes or Ceph clusters – MAAS provisions the machines (ensuring each has the correct OS, network config, and even firmware settings), then higher-level automation installs the Kubernetes control plane or storage services.
 This approach drastically cuts down deployment time for complex environments.
 Cloud integrators can effectively treat MAAS as “IPMI + Kickstart on steroids”, abstracting away hardware quirks and presenting a clean API on which to build clouds.
 The benefit is repeatability: an integrator can deploy a similar architecture at multiple client sites using MAAS scripts, achieving consistent results.